Relaxed Equivariance via Multitask Learning: Quantifying Learned Equivariance

-\hyperref[eq:equi_measure_1]{Equation \ref*{eq:equi_measure_1}} \& \hyperref[eq:equi_measure_2]{Equation \ref*{eq:equi_measure_2}} indicate a practical metric for evaluating how closely the function $f$ approximates perfect equivariance throughout a data distribution $D$ (which should be zero for a perfect equivariance function).
-In practice, we use $M = 100$ samples from the group and noticed this was sufficient to obtain stable results.
-We also observed that both measures have very similar behavior in our experiments, where $E$ and $E'$ are near zero for equivariant models.
-We also demonstrate that increasing the value of $\beta$ in \hyperref[eq_total_loss]{Equation \ref*{eq_total_loss}} results in a less equivariant error for $E$ and $E'$.
+We observed that both measures have very similar behavior in our experiments, where $E$ and $E'$ are near zero for equivariant models.
+Furthermore, as we discussed in Section~\ref{section: symmetries_through_loss_landscape}, we demonstrate empirically that increasing the \methodabbr{} penalty weight $\beta$ (Eq.~\ref{eq_total_loss}) results in a lower equivariant error for $E$ and $E'$.